-The MUSE Cardiology Information System (system) has several security features which, when properly used and configured, can support USA facilities in complying with the Health Insurance Portability and Accountability Act (HIPAA) Security and Electronic Signature Standards.
+The MUSETM Cardiology Information System (also referred to as the MUSE system) has several security features which, when properly used and configured, can support U.S.A. facilities in complying with the Health Insurance Portability and Accountability Act (HIPAA) Security and Electronic Signature Standards.
 These new security standards were designed to protect patient's health information from improper access, alteration, and loss when it is maintained or transmitted electronically.

-For more information on the HIPAA Security and Electronic Signature Standards link to:
+For more information on the HIPAA Security and Electronic Signature Standards refer to the following link: